 Preparing vulnerability curves

 To calculate the level of impact from a hazard event, users need to provide information on the vulnerability of different building types to the hazard measure used.
 The vulnerability describes the level of damage, given a specific intensity of the hazard.
-The level of damage is given as a value between 0 and 1, and represents the ratio between cost of repair of a building, and the total replacement cost for that building.
+The level of damage is given as a monotonically increasing value between 0 and 1, and represents the ratio between cost of repair of a building, and the total replacement cost for that building.

 The level of damage is variously described as “loss ratio”, “damage ratio” or “damage index”, though all have the same definition.
 Seismic engineers seem to use “loss ratio” more, while wind engineers seem to prefer “damage index”.
 This is really just a semantic issue and has no bearing on how HazImp performs its calculations.